kth-ros-pkg/force_torque_tools/README.md

 force_torque_tools
 ======================

-Tools for gravity compensation and force-torque sensor calibration.
+Tools for gravity compensation and sensor calibration for wrist-mounted force-torque sensors.